JBanowsky/homework_smu_bootcamp_2023/03-Python/Submission/README.md.txt

 I use lists and a for loop to pull and store the data from the csv: Date in yr-month (month) and profit/losses column (balance).
 I also create a list called change to store the calculation for the change in profit/losses per month.
-To fill the change list, I use a for loop to go through the balance list and calculate the the balance for the current index (i) and the previous one (i-1).
+To fill the change list, I use a for loop to go through the balance list and calculate the balance for the current index (i) and the previous one (i-1).
 I account for the first month not having a change with an if loop that stores 0 for a month without a change.
 I ignore the 0 in the mean calculation.
 Inside the for loop, I also calculate the variable total_balance to add the balance each index as an int to the previous balance.

 I use the max, min and len functions to fill in the final data analysis.

-I print the anaylsis in the terminal using a method taught in class to save the text into a list and print from a for loop.
+I print the analysis in the terminal using a method taught in class to save the text into a list and print from a for loop.

 I create and write a text file in the Analysis folder.
 I researched online and used an article from David Fagbuyiro to understand the text file features of python.